mtolly/onyx/songs/dream-theater/the-dark-eternal-night/README.md

   * All instruments have overdrive/unison.

-  * Drums, guitar, and bass also have hard charted.
+  * All instruments have Expert and Hard difficulties.